Progressive Retinal Atrophy in Dogs

 It is a compilation of several different genetic diseases that culminate in retinal deterioration.
 That in turn leads to blindness in the dog.
 When present in a dog, the retina has most likely failed to properly develop; although another cause can be when the light receptor cells in the eye retina of the dog degenerate.
 Either way, the condition will eventually result in total blindness.

 At this point in time, only specific breeds of dogs are susceptible to it.
 Dr. Ruth MacPete, DVM, provides a list of breeds that are known to carry the genes for the disease.
-If someone is concerned about whether or not their dog is at risk, that article can be found at this link.
-It is possible for a dog to be tested early on in its life to find out if the PRA gene is present.
+If someone is concerned about whether or not their dog is at risk it is possible for a dog to be tested early on in its life to find out if the PRA gene is present.

 What Are Some Symptoms of PRA?